owencraig/owencraig.github.io/_posts/2015-09-18-controlleras-and-scope-modifications-in-angular.md

 comments: true
 ---

-I was having a conversation with a client recently about how to get dirty checking for a form in angular. this then turned into a conversation about binding from views and how it's affected by controllerAs.
+I was having a conversation with a client recently about how to get dirty checking for a form in angular.
+This then turned into a conversation about binding from views and how it's affected by controllerAs.

 ## The issue